 Our online debate takes stock of the environmental impact of plastics throughout the lifecycle and explores how to address the plastics problem in the long term.
 A high-profile group of policymakers and key experts in the field will share their views and address questions from the online audience.

 This event is organised in partnership with the European Environment Agency to mark the publication of the ‘Plastic, the circular economy and Europe’s environment — A priority for action’ report.
+Further information on these subjects may also be found in these briefings on plastics in textiles and circular business models.

 Our events include photos, audio and video recording that we might use for promotional purposes.
 By registering, you give your permission to use your image.
 Should you have any questions, please contact us.